spree/spree/guides/content/developer/tutorials/migration.markdown

 New variants require only a product to be associated with, but it is useful to set an identifying *sku* code too.
-The price field is optional: if it is not explicitly set, the new variant will use the master variant’s price (the same applies to *cost_price* too).
+The price field is optional: if it is not explicitly set, the new variant will use the master variant's price (the same applies to *cost_price* too).
 You can also set the *weight*, *width*, *height*, and *depth* too.

 <% ruby do %>
-  v = Spree::Variant.create :product => p, :sku => “some_sku_code”, :price => NNNN
+  v = Spree::Variant.create :product => p, :sku => "some_sku_code", :price => NNNN
 <% end %>

 ***
-The price is only copied at creation, so any subsequent changes to a product’s price will need to be copied to all of its variants.
+The price is only copied at creation, so any subsequent changes to a product's price will need to be copied to all of its variants.
 ***

 Next, you may also want to register some stock for this variant.
-The exact steps depend on how you have configured Spree’s [inventory system](inventory.html), but most sites will just need to assign to *v.on_hand*, eg *v.on_hand = 100*.
+The exact steps depend on how you have configured Spree's [inventory system](inventory.html), but most sites will just need to assign to *v.on_hand*, eg *v.on_hand = 100*.